Arkaeriit/Cyberland-server/README.md

 ## Using cyberland

 ### Server
 I am hosting this server at [cyberland.bobignou.red](https://cyberland.bobignou.red).
-Go check it out.
+Unfortunately, because of an ISP issue, the site is currentely offline.
+I will re-open it as soon as I can.
+I unfortunately can not give a date for the re-opening yet.

 ### Client
 To access the Cyberland server, you need a client.
 You can find plenty of them if you search for "cyberland client" on Github but I can always advertise [mine](https://github.com/Arkaeriit/cyberland.lua).